 How Can You Have Pizza And Still Follow Your Diet?

-The trick here is to make sure you select the right pizza, take your insulin at the right time so it makes managing diabetes a bit easier while you enjoy pizza.
+The trick here is to make sure you select the right pizza and take your insulin at the right time, which will make managing diabetes a bit easier while you enjoy pizza.

 A pizza often contains more than 100 carbohydrates.
-If you inject or bolus this beforehand, there is a chance that you will first get a hypo.
+If you inject or bolus this beforehand, you may experience hypoglycemia.
 The insulin starts working while the carbohydrates are still waiting in the stomach.

-Make sure to contact your healthcare team or registered dietitian to understand how to consume carbohydrates and to regulate your personal diet.
+Contact your healthcare team or registered dietitian to understand how to consume carbohydrates and regulate your diet.

-Your insulin pump has settings that you use to divide your insulin over the right and desired time frame.
+Your insulin pump has settings that allow you to divide your insulin over the correct time frame.
+Ensure to work closely with your healthcare team to determine the proper insulin dosing strategy for pizza or other high-carb meals.

 Limit Your Portion Sizes